Dating After Being Widowed: A Guide

 You will need to strike a balance between the past and the present.
 Maintain an awareness that each connection you make will be unique.

 If you are struggling with grief, or someone you know is, consider reaching out to Trust Mental Health.
-Our team of BIPOC therapists are skilled in various types of therapy, including therapy for children, depression therapy, and varied modalities of individual therapy in California.
+Our team of BIPOC therapists are skilled in various types of therapy, including therapy for children, depression therapy, and varied modalities of individual therapy in Fremont, California.
 We see clients both online and in person.
 Contact us today for a free 15 minute consultation.
 We will match you with a therapist that best suits your needs.

 Key points